GoogleChrome/web.dev/src/site/content/en/learn/privacy/fingerprinting/index.md

 To be clear, the data in the user-agent isn't going entirely away, but it is available at a lower granularity, or is sometimes inaccurate because an older but unchanging number may be reported.
-For example, Firefox, Safari, and Chrome all cap the reported macOS version number to ten (see [https://blog.chromium.org/2021/05/update-on-user-agent-string-reduction.html](https://blog.chromium.org/2021/05/update-on-user-agent-string-reduction.html) for more discussion here).
-The exact details for how Chrome plans to reduce data in the user-agent string are available at [https://www.chromium.org/updates/ua-reduction/](https://www.chromium.org/updates/ua-reduction/) but, in short, you can expect that the reported browser version number will only contain a major version (so the version number will look like 123.0.0.0, even if the browser is version 123.10.45.108), and the OS version will be without detail and will freeze to one of a small number of unchanging choices.
+For example, Firefox, Safari, and Chrome all cap the reported macOS version number to ten (see [Update on user-agent string reduction](https://blog.chromium.org/2021/05/update-on-user-agent-string-reduction.html) for more discussion here).
+The exact details for how Chrome plans to reduce data in the user-agent string are available at [User-Agent Reduction](https://www.chromium.org/updates/ua-reduction/) but, in short, you can expect that the reported browser version number will only contain a major version (so the version number will look like 123.0.0.0, even if the browser is version 123.10.45.108), and the OS version will be without detail and will freeze to one of a small number of unchanging choices.
 So an imaginary Chrome version 123.45.67.89 running on an imaginary